• Home

 • Cliff Dwellers Lodge – a historic homestead-turned-lodge 20 minutes from Lees Ferry that also offers backhaul services to kayak Horseshoe Bend

 • Vacation rental home – need a place for a larger group?
-Check out one of these spacious rental homes in Page, one that sleeps up to 12 with a brand new kitchen and one within walking distance of downtown that sleeps 10
+Check out one of these spacious rental homes in Page.
+This one sleeps up to 12 with a brand new kitchen and this one sleeps 14 and has an incredible resort-style pool.

 What to Pack for Kayaking Horseshoe Bend